oddbird/oddleventy/content/blog/2023/when-to-choose-a-progressive-web-app.md

 native app for inclusion in Google, Apple, and Microsoft app stores.

 ### Broad Reach
-*…when you want to reach a broad audience across various devices.*
+*Choose a progressive web app when you want to reach a broad audience across various devices.*

 If your budget allows, PWAs can reach a broader audience than either responsive web apps or native mobile apps.
 With a single codebase, people can access the